 All of our dogs are vetted upon entering the rescue.
-All dogs must enter our spay & neuter program.
+All adopters of our dogs are under contract so spay and neuter their dogs.
 Per our vets recommendations, for ALL of our dogs, we vaccinate, de-worm, treat ecto-parasites and kennel cough.
 More serious conditions receive additional vet care.
 We also like to get second opinions, often from specialists, for invasive or specialized procedures.

 Our rescue seeks, within its budget, the maximum vet care for our dogs.
 We receive a discounted rate for many treatments and procedures thanks to our relationships with our vets.
 We are very grateful.
 We often solicit public funds for expensive vet care that may over-stretch what little income the rescue has.
 It is important to remember, that our funds are modest and not limitless.
 That said, we do not euthanize animals because we cannot afford their treatment.
 We just would never do this.
 We love them.
 Nor do we permit a dog to languish in pain or suffering because his/her treatment is too expensive.
 We would never do this either.
 We mobilize.
 We fund raise.
 Often, we reach into our own pockets to get things done.